 There are many reasons you're more likely to be directed to online and self-help resources than talk to a real person.

-As far as you can tell, there’s no way to locate a real person.
+As far as you can tell, there's no way to access a real person.

 There probably isn’t, and the reason is simple.

 People are expensive.
-Incredibly expensive.
-Even when they’re overseas, people are still costly and often unreliable as compared to automated or self-service alternatives.
+Even when they're overseas, human labor is still costly -- and often unreliable as compared to automated or self-service alternatives.

 Let’s explore the alternatives.